top of page

 Remaining silent would have allowed those patterns to continue unchallenged.

-From Evidence to Education — The Creation of Q2L
+From Evidence to Education — The Creation of the Learn to Question (L2Q) Framework

 A structured method to help children develop the ability to question the real world environment before they simply adapt to it.